-Consistent with the Memorandum of Agreement for Tenure & Recontracting and for Promotion, candidates for recontracting, tenure and promotion will be evaluated across four areas:
+Consistent with the Memorandum of Agreement for Tenure & Recontracting, candidates for tenure and recontracting will be evaluated across four areas:

 - 1. Teaching effectiveness - 2.
 Scholarly and creative activity (for Assistant, Associate & Full Professors) and Professional Development (for Full-time Lecturers & 3/4 time faculty) - 3.
 Contributions to university community - 4.
 Contributions to the wider and professional community